Continuing on with our series of photography challenges you can do while you stay home – it’s time to do some macro!

 You get the idea.
 What other ideas can you come up with or find around your home?
 If you think of something unique and fun please share with everyone in the comments below.

-If you aren’t familiar with macro photography, the first thing you’ll want to do is read up on it and decide which tools you’re going to use for the job.
-You can start here:
+Next, if you aren’t familiar with macro photography, the first thing you’ll want to do is read up on it and decide which tools you’re going to use for the job.

 - The Ultimate Guide Macro Photography

 - Using a Macro Lens